kellyluo25/recollectives/_posts/pastlife - 2022.md

 It would not be another year at an end and a new year at the start if I did not lament how little writing I did compared to the quantity of writing I had sought out to do.
 The inconsistency looms large, as always (so many words I'm trying to get out; I wish they'd pour out of me).

-Here are the things I wrote that I'm partial to:
+Here are the things I wrote that I'm most partial to:
-[not the marriage plot](https://blog.kellyluo.me/2022-09/not-the-marriage-plot) (long live the romance of it all); [this is the last time](https://blog.kellyluo.me/2022-11/this-is-the-last-time) (saying goodbye again) [ripe avocado, runny yolk, french batard](https://blog.kellyluo.me/2022-11/still-life-avocado-toast) (avocado toast, a still-life), [brainrot](https://blog.kellyluo.me/2022-11/brainrot) (altered brain chemistry).

-from @klyluo, with love (i go back and forth between this being the best / worst thing i've ever written, but i could not separate myself from this year without these words i've written. maybe one day you'll see it again in a bound collection of essays.)
+[not the marriage plot](https://blog.kellyluo.me/2022-09/not-the-marriage-plot) (long live the romance of it all); [this is the last time](https://blog.kellyluo.me/2022-11/this-is-the-last-time) (saying goodbye again) [ripe avocado, runny yolk, french batard](https://blog.kellyluo.me/2022-11/still-life-avocado-toast) (avocado toast, a still-life), [brainrot](https://blog.kellyluo.me/2022-11/brainrot) (brain chemistry, altered). *also*: [to @klyluo, with love](https://blog.kellyluo.me/2022-11/to-klyluo-with-love) (i go back and forth between this being the best / worst thing i've ever written, but i could not separate myself from this year without these words i've written. maybe one day you'll see it again in a bound collection of essays.)

 <br />